 What has up to this point been a distant meteoroid in the ether is approaching and, quite suddenly, you see it—the meteor shower of exams has arrived.

-Sometimes exams hit hard and fast, and the time you thought you had to prepare seems to have evaporated.
+Sometimes exams hit hard and fast, and the time you thought you had to prepare evaporates.
 If you find yourself only having a very limited amount of time (maybe because of a hectic exam schedule), here are some steps you can take to focus and maximize your studying.